 In most cases, the flu resolves on its own with adequate rest, hydration, nutrition and antipyretics (fever reducer) medication, i.e., ASA (aspirin), Ibuprofen.
 The doctor may prescribe an anti-viral medical called Tamiflu which can help reduce the severity of the symptoms or the duration of illness.

 Diligent and frequent cleaning and disinfection of environmental surfaces is a key component in a comprehensive “respiratory illness” prevention strategy.

-Last year, the EPA established its perspective that if a disinfectant carries an influenza claim, it will allow companies to promote their product as effective against all strains of influenza.
+The EPA has established its perspective that if a disinfectant carries an influenza claim, it will allow companies to promote their product as effective against all strains of influenza.
 Disinfectants have not shown strain specificity.
 Thus there's no value in testing against a number of additional strains beyond the basic strains common on disinfectant labels already.